 - R1: Cycle lighting modes

-- Directional pad Up/down: Adjust overall LED brightness
+- Arrow buttons Up/Down: Adjust overall LED brightness

 Also pretty handy, not to say this is something you really have to know!